 Various working groups are formed to help fill in informational voids identified for plant ecotoxicology and risk assessment.
 Members are encouraged to actively participate in working groups related to their interests.
 Working groups generally are active until their goals are reached.
 Below are descriptions of current and past working group activities, along with links to products produced by each.
 Additional Plants AG working groups will be established in the future when new information (e.g. opinions, guidance doc, reviews) for specific questions is needed by stakeholders.

 The primary objective of this Work Group is the development of a toxicity test for Glyceria maxima in a water-sediment system.
 This Work Group was formally launched at the 2014 SETAC Europe meeting in Basel and is currently collating existing test data for this species in order to establish a preliminary protocol for discussion.
 The test protocol will be based on OECD TG 239 with modifications to account for the differing requirements of Glyceria.
 If you would like to participate in this working group, or for more information, please contact Dr. Jo Davies (firstname.lastname@example.org).

 Myriophyllum Working Group (Active)

-This working group originated from the "Aquatic Macrophyte Risk Assessment for Pesticides” (AMRAP) workshop held at the 2008 SETAC Europe meetings in Wageningen, Netherlands.
-This group’s primary focus is to provide guidance on the development of a toxicity test using a non-Lemna (non-monocotyledonous) -based aquatic macrophyte species.
-Concern exists over the sensitivity of Lemna species for some pesticides or other contaminants that may specifically target dicotyledonous plant processes.
+This working group originated from the "Aquatic Macrophyte Risk Assessment for Pesticides” (AMRAP) workshop held in Wageningen, Netherlands, in 2008.
+At this workshop, concern was raised over the sensitivity of Lemna species for some pesticides or other contaminants that may specifically target dicotyledonous plant processes.

 In addition to the work on this water-sediment test system, there is also an initiative by the Federal Environment Agency of Germany (UBA) to develop a water only test system.